 RULE 47.
-Recall of bill from committee and discharge petition.-(a) Notwithstanding anything to the contrary, only the President Pro Tempore or the chairman of a committee to which a bill or other matter is assigned may, with the consent of a majority of the membership of the Senate present and voting, recall the measure to be referred to another committee or the floor.
+Recall of bill from committee and discharge petition. - (a) Notwithstanding anything to the contrary, only the President Pro Tempore, the Chair of the Committee on Rules and Operations of the Senate, or the chair of a committee to which a bill or other matter is assigned may, with the consent of a majority of the membership of the Senate present and voting, recall the measure to be referred to another committee or the floor.

-- A motion to discharge a committee from consideration of a bill or resolution may be filed with the Principal Clerk if accompanied by a petition signed by three-fifths of the members of the Senate asking that the committee be discharged from further consideration of the bill or resolution.
+- (b) A motion to discharge a committee from consideration of a bill or resolution may be filed with the Principal Clerk if accompanied by a petition signed by two-thirds of the members of the Senate asking that the committee be discharged from further consideration of the bill or resolution.
 No petition may be circulated for signatures until 10 legislative days after the bill has been referred to the committee.
 No petition may be circulated for signature until notice has been given on the floor of the Senate that the petition is to be circulated.
 If such a motion accompanied by a valid petition is filed, the Principal Clerk shall place that motion on the calendar for the next legislative day as a special order of business.
-If the motion is adopted by a majority of the Senate, then the committee to which the bill or resolution has been referred is discharged from further consideration of the bill or resolution, and that bill or resolution is placed on the calendar for the next legislative day as a special order of business.
+If the motion is adopted by two-thirds of the members of the Senate, then the committee to which the bill or resolution has been referred is discharged from further consideration of the bill or resolution, and that bill or resolution is placed on the calendar for the next legislative day as a special order of business.
 If the committee had, prior to discharge, adopted any amendment or committee substitute for the bill, it shall be in order to offer that amendment or substitute on the floor as if it were a committee amendment or substitute.
-The Principal Clerk shall provide a form for discharge petitions. - This rule shall not be temporarily suspended.
+The Principal Clerk shall provide a form for discharge petitions. - (c) This rule shall not be temporarily suspended.

 RULE 48.
-Calendar; order to be followed.-The Presiding Officer and the Principal Clerk of the Senate shall see that all bills are acted upon by the Senate in the order in which they stand upon the calendar, unless otherwise ordered as hereinafter The published calendar shall include all bills reported favorably from committees, or reported with a minority report attached, or placed on the calendar on motion: Provided, that the published local calendar may carry the number of each bill, the county or counties referred to, and an abbreviated statement of the title of the bill.
+Calendar; order to be followed. - The Presiding Officer and the Principal Clerk of the Senate shall see that all bills are acted upon by the Senate in the order in which they stand upon the calendar, unless otherwise ordered as hereinafter provided.
+The published calendar shall include all bills reported favorably from committees, or placed on the calendar on motion, and shall include the bill number and short title of each bill on the calendar.